Illicit drug use in the last 12 months

 Illicit drug use requiring treatment services

-Information on the number and rate of drug-induced deaths in Australia among between 1997 and 2017 can be found in a recent bulletin released by the National Drug and Alcohol Research Centre.
+Information on the number and rate of drug-induced deaths in Australia among between 1997 and 2021 can be found in a bulletin released by the National Drug and Alcohol Research Centre.
 This bulletin reports on opioid, amphetamine, and cocaine-induced deaths provided by the Australian Bureau of Statistics (ABS) using data from the National Coronial Information System (NCIS).
+The bulletin can be found here.

 The Illicit Drug Reporting System (IDRS) provides information about drug trends: